Nakano Station (Gunma)

 Nakano Station (中野駅, Nakano-eki) is a passenger railway station in the city of Midori, Gunma, Japan, operated by the third sector railway company Watarase Keikoku Railway.

 Lines

 Nakano Station is a station on the Watarase Keikoku Line and is 21.0 kilometers from the terminus of the line at Kiryū.

 Station layout

 The station consists of a single side platform.
 There is no station building, but only an open-sided shelter on the platform.
 The station is unattended.

-Adjacent stations

 History

 Nakano Station opened on 29 March 1989.